Complete Kyrgyzstan

 Overview

-Beginning in the Kyrgyzstan capital, you’ll have a chance to soak up some of the contrasts and correlations between its soviet past, ancient history and present-day traditions.
+Beginning in the Kyrgyz capital, you’ll have a chance to soak up some of the contrasts and correlations between its Soviet past, ancient history and present-day traditions.
 The first few days of travel ...

-Beginning in the Kyrgyzstan capital, you’ll have a chance to soak up some of the contrasts and correlations between its soviet past, ancient history and present-day traditions.
-The first few days of travel then takes you through mountainous landscapes, high-altitude passes and a stop-over at Chychkan Gorge to reach the magnificent UNESCO reserve of Sary Chelek and its striking lake.
+Beginning in the Kyrgyz capital, you’ll have a chance to soak up some of the contrasts and correlations between its Soviet past, ancient history and present-day traditions.
+The first few days of travel takes you through mountainous landscapes, high-altitude passes and a stop-over at Chychkan Gorge to reach the magnificent UNESCO reserve and striking lake of Sary Chelek.
 Swapping altitude and alpine for walnut forest, you will continue on to the pretty village of Arslanbob.
-A few longer drives then allows you to explore the remote village of Kazarman, breathtaking natural beauty in the foothills of the Tien Shan Mountain Ranges and the Tash Rabat caravanserai ruins before arriving at the great Lake Issyk Kul.
+A few longer drives then allows you to explore the remote village of Kazarman, breathtaking natural beauty in the foothills of the Tien Shan Mountain Ranges and the Tash Rabat caravanserai ruins before arriving at the great lake Issyk Kul.

-The next few days will be spent exploring the wonderful canyons, valleys and villages of the lesser-trodden southern shore of the lake.
-There will also be opportunities to meet the local villagers and nomads and learn the skills and trades that provide them livelihoods and keep their culture and traditions alive.
-The trip finally winds down by journeying past the lake’s more developed northern shore and exploring the peaceful Chon Kemin Valley before heading back to the capital.
+The next few days will be spent exploring the wonderful canyons, valleys and villages of the lesser-trodden southern shore of the lake, with opportunities to meet the local villagers and nomads and learn the skills and trades that provide them livelihoods and keep their culture and traditions alive.
+The trip finally winds down, travelling past the lake’s more developed northern shore for some time in the peaceful Chon Kemin Valley before heading back to the capital.

 TRIP HIGHLIGHTS